adamspofford-dfinity/ic-auth-plugin/SPEC.md

 }
 ```

-Plugins should use the `custom` case for plugin-specific error cases not defined by the specification, and must provide a human-readable message in `message`.
+Plugins should use the `custom` case for plugin-specific error cases not defined by the specification.
+The `message` field should be human-readable.

 ## Greeting